Radical 213

-Radical 213 meaning "turtle" is one of only two of the 214 Kangxi radicals that are composed of 16 strokes.
+Radical 213 meaning "turtle" (龜部) is one of only two of the 214 Kangxi radicals that are composed of 16 strokes.

 In the Kangxi Dictionary there are only 24 characters (out of 40,000) to be found under this radical.

 In Taoist cosmology, 龜 (Polyhedron) is the nature component of the Ba gua diagram 坎 Kǎn.

 Characters with Radical 213

 Variant characters

 There are a number of variant characters that appear different but mean the same thing: